microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

     ![Docker explorer in VS Code showing registries](images/deploy-containers/registries.png)

-## Add and customize Docker files
+## Create a container image

 A container image is a bundle of your app code and its dependencies.
 To create an image, Docker needs a `Dockerfile` that describes how to structure the app code in the container and how to get that code running.
 The `Dockerfile`, in other words, is the template for your image.
 The Docker extension helps you create these files with customization for production servers.

-> **Note**: the Python samples linked earlier in this article already contain the necessary Docker files.
+> **Note**: The Python samples linked earlier in this article already contain the necessary Docker files.
 The instructions here help you create files for an app of your own.

-## Create initial Docker files
+## Create the Docker files

 1. In VS Code, open the **Command Palette** (`kb(workbench.action.showCommands)`) and select the **Docker: Add Docker files to workspace** command.